504 Debt Refinancing Program

 - Interest rates on second lien loan are fixed when the debenture funds.

-- Terms for first lien loans are negotiated with lender, but must be 10 years on a 20-year debenture and 7 years on a 10-year debenture.
+- Terms for first lien loans are negotiated with lender, but must be 10 years on a 20 and 25-year debenture and 7 years on a 10-year debenture.

 Use of Proceeds

 - Loan proceeds may be used to refinance existing commercial loans whose proceeds were used to acquire fixed assets eligible for the 504 Loan Program.

 - In addition, proceeds may be used to pay business operating expenses, including salaries, utilities, and inventory that were incurred but not paid prior to the date of application or that will become due for payment within 18 months after the date of application.

 - Loan proceeds cannot be used for new expansion purposes, such as equipment or real estate.

 - A commercial loan that was incurred for the benefit of the small business concern not less than two years before the date of the application for refinance.